 Toyota Production System for Sales…

-Corporate profile: the Toyota Production System by Sarah Perrin:
+Corporate profile: the Toyota Production System [the broken link was removed] by Sarah Perrin:

 Within Toyota itself, non-production personnel support the TPS approach.
 “We very much value the Toyota way,” says David Betteley, managing director of Toyota Financial Services (UK) and vice president operations for Europe and Africa.
 “The key values of the Toyota way are teamwork, respect, challenge, kaizen and genchi genbutsu.